 Water Management Programs

-Ground water is a vital natural resource.
+Groundwater is a vital natural resource.
 This resource exists in the saturated zone of sand, gravel, soil, and stone formations underlying the earth’s surface.
-In the North Platte River Valley aquifers supply the area’s drinking water, as well as providing livestock, industrial and other uses.
-Groundwater also is used to irrigate agricultural crops, both as a primary source and to supplement surface water, on above ground water sources.
+In the North Platte River Valley, aquifers supply the area’s drinking water and provide livestock, industrial and other uses.
+Groundwater is also used to irrigate agricultural crops as a primary source and supplement surface water on above-ground water sources.

 A Unique Water System

-The North Platte Natural Resources District is unique among Nebraska’s NRDs because its agriculture has more surface water irrigated acres than ground water irrigated acres.
+The North Platte Natural Resources District is unique among Nebraska’s NRDs because its agriculture has more surface water irrigated acres than groundwater irrigated.
 Early settlers in the area recognized the potential agricultural benefits of an inflow of water to supplement annual rainfall.
-By the early 1900’s the “Sweetwater Project”, later called the “N. P. Project”, constructed a diversion dam and canals delivering “surface water” to nearly 1,000 farmers.
-By the 1920’s over 2,000 miles of canals and lateral ditches were providing waters’ life giving resource to 220,000 acres.
-Much of the groundwater resources that are used today stem from annual surface water releases.
-Groundwater aquifers are recharged from water flowing through canals and laterals and flood irrigation practices.
+By the early 1900s, the “Sweetwater Project,” later called the “N. P. Project,” constructed a diversion dam and canals delivering “surface water” to nearly 1,000 farmers.
+By the 1920s, over 2,000 miles of canals and lateral ditches were providing life-saving water resources to 220,000 acres.
+Much of the groundwater resources used today stem from annual surface water releases.
+Groundwater aquifers are recharged from water flowing through canals, laterals, and flood irrigation practices.

 Surface Water Canals Affecting Groundwater Levels & North Platte River